tareeqadnaan806/Notes-Wall/README.md

 6. you note will be added

 ## Contributing
-Contributions to QuickNotes are welcome and encouraged!
-If you'd like to contribute, please follow these steps:
+Contributions to Notes-wall are welcome and encouraged!

 Feel free to fork the repository.